atodorov/atodorov.github.com/content/_posts/2013-04-23-what-runs-your-startup-deed.markdown

 Why Not Something Else?
 -----------------------

-{% blockquote Emil Stoychev %}
-The Deed team had experience with Microsoft technologies initially so it was natural for us to choose this stack.
-While not perfect and costly in terms of hosting fees, it serves its purpose for the moment.
-When you start a new project and you want to get up and running fast your best choice is to use what you already mastered.
+> The Deed team had experience with Microsoft technologies initially so it was natural
+> for us to choose this stack.
+While not perfect and costly in terms of hosting fees,
+> it serves its purpose for the moment.
+When you start a new project and you want to get
+> up and running fast your best choice is to use what you already mastered.
-That in our case was the Microsoft stack.
+> That in our case was the Microsoft stack.
-{% endblockquote %}
+>
+> Emil Stoychev

 Indeed I strongly support this!
 Always use technologies you are a master at and change and adapt along the way if necessary.